hikaya-io/activity/README.md

 # Local Setup

-Note: you should use python 3 for this project, meaning you may need to use `python3` or `pip3` in the following instructions (you can use the package manager on your OS, brew for mac, to install python 3).
+Note: you should use `Python 3.7.5` for this project, meaning you may need to use `python3` or `pip3` in the following instructions (you can use the package manager on your OS, brew for mac, to install python 3).

 Open up your terminal and follow the instructions listed below.